 Watching this process reminded me of a former AC Transit general manager's vacuum cleaner-salesman technique to get board approval of the infamous Van Hool buses: "This is a good price, but you have to approve it today."
 When the board finally realized it had been taken for a ride, it gave him his walking papers.

-A prudent developer would deem the tortuous challenge of converting a building built as a factory, and
+A prudent developer would deem the tortuous challenge of converting a building built as a factory, and an ugly one at that, into habitable office space too risky.

 Unlike a publicly funded agency, a private developer has time and cost constraints.
 He/she would opt for new construction.
 MTC was offered such a choice, fully entitled, that precisely fit its criteria.